History of Sega in Ukraine

 Softprom and 1C SoftClub

 In the following years, the games were published by the 1C company.
 The company's branch - 1C SoftClub had partners in this region.
 1C published several Sega games before 2013.
 In 2019, SoftClub stopped selling games in Ukraine.
 Sega games are still available in digital distribution and Ukraine itself belongs to the RU-CIS-UA region when it comes to digital keys.
 Until 2018, digital game distribution platforms such as Steam suggested lower prices for this region.
+This was mainly due to piracy.

 QubicaAMF is a strategic partner in Russia and CIS countries.